talks by lab members

 Link to Leonie talking about structure learning in planning.

-Link to Chris talks about human-centred AI.
+Link to Chris talking about human-centred AI.

 projects / funding